Avoiding Haag's theorem with parameterized quantum field theory

-But the fact that \eqn{eqn:A9} only holds for equal values of $\lambda$ means that the fields can be related by a \emph{different} value of $\opG(\lambda)$ for each value of $\lambda$. \thm{thm:3}, Haag's Theorem, shows that the additional requirement of Lorentz-covariance of the fields prevents a similar construction in traditional QFT in which $\opG$ depends on time (as requried by the traditional interaction picture).
+But the fact that \thm{thm:1p} only requires equality of expectation values for equal values of $\lambda$ means that the fields can be related by a \emph{different} value of $\opG(\lambda)$ for each value of $\lambda$. \thm{thm:3}, Haag's Theorem, shows that the requirement of Lorentz-covariance of the fields prevents a similar construction in traditional QFT in which $\opG$ depends on time (as required by the traditional interaction picture).
 In parameterized QFT, however, the translation group of $\lambda$ does not mix with the group of Lorentz transformations, so dependence of $\opG$ on $\lambda$ is not a problem.